 Andy is from Orkney and was formerly the chair of the Orkney Youth Forum.
 Andy is our Young Islanders Housing and Employment representative.
 Andy has experience of working in employability and is passionate about his community.

 Matthew is from Tiree and is a young leader in his local youth club.
 Matthew is also the youngest person invited to sit on the Tiree Trust board.
 Matthew is the Rural and Islands Youth Parliament representative for the Young Islanders Network, supported by Depute Kaydence.

-Kaydence is from Orkney and is also the current MSYP (member of Scottish Youth Parliament) for Orkney and she has various other roles in Youth Voice platforms.
+Kaydence is from Orkney and is an experienced MSYP (member of Scottish Youth Parliament) for Orkney and she has various other roles in Youth Voice platforms.
 Kaydence is the National Islands Plan Delivery Group Representative for the Young Islanders Network, and she also supports Matthew as the depute Rural and Islands Youth Parliament Rep.